Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory: Implementation Details

 $L_{host}$ is loaded into a shadow register called the \textit{label register} (Action~\encircle{2}).
-A context is validated if the current label $L_{host}$ matches with the public label from the FM \textit{i.e.} $L_{exp}$.
+Authentication succeeds if the current label $L_{host}$ matches with the public label from the FM \textit{i.e.} $L_{exp}$.
+To avoid OS traps, kernel isolation and stale labels, the shadow register is automatically unset if the core's protection ring is anything other than the user-space.

-The CPU core has a hierarchical, hardware-enforced CPU privilege mechanism called protection rings~\cite{protections-rings,protections-sp}.
-These are used to restrict access protection rings for machine, hypervisor, supervisor (OS/kernel) and user-level program~\cite{desc-thesis}.
-To avoid OS traps, kernel isolation, and stale labels, the shadow register is automatically unset if the core's protection ring is anything other than the user-space.
-For any trusted context, all PA (local or remote) generated by the same is extended to tag the HWPID bits.
-We call these HWPID bits the authentication bits (\textit{A-bits}).
+Trusted-process-generated PA (local or remote) (Action~\encircle{4}) are tagged with the HWPID bits (identity-tagged LD/ST (Action~\encircle{5})).
+We call these HWPID bits the authentication bits (\textit{A-bits}), as these are the architectural manifestation of the identity primitive, and ensure R1 is satisfied at all times.

-Action~\encircle{4} shows LD/ST instructions.
-The permission checker checks the A-bits for all LD/ST. SDM LD/ST always need to have the A-bits set (Action~\encircle{5}).
-To validate whether the given context has permissions to access the PA, a permission request (Action~\encircle{6}) along with the LD/ST (Action~\encircle{7}) is sent to the SDM.
+The permission checker checks the tagged A-bits for all LD/ST by sending a permission request (Action~\encircle{6}) to the table.
+The corresponding permission response has a range and the HWPIDs of authenticated processes.

-The permission response has a range and the HWPIDs of authenticated processes.
-When both responses arrive (Action~\encircle{8} and Action~\encircle{9}), permission checks are enforced based on the LD/ST address and the tagged \textit{A-bits} (Action~\encircle{10}).
-An interrupt is generated if there is an access violation.
+While LDs are sent together with the permission request (Action~\encircle{7}), STs are stalled until the response arrives.
+For higher performance, permission on an SDM load is enforced at response time (Action~\encircle{10}).
+On the other hand, for security, permission on an SDM store is enforced at the request time (Action~\encircle{7}).
+An interrupt is generated, and handled by OS, if there is an access violation.

-To ensure local memory pages of the trusted process are confidential at all times, a memory encryption engine is used.
-The \textit{A-bits} of a validated context are always tagged, which cannot be forged by the OS.
-Even if a malicious OS tampers with the trusted process's page-table entries, any data it can exfiltrate from local memory is ciphertext, thus maintaining \textit{confidentiality}.
+To ensure the confidentiality of local memory pages of the trusted process, a memory encryption engine is used.
+The OS cannot forge identity-tagged LD/ST. Even if a malicious OS tampers with the trusted process's page-table entries, any data it can exfiltrate from local memory is ciphertext, thus maintaining \textit{confidentiality}.